Optimal control of differentially flat underactuated planar robots in the perspective of oscillation mitigation: Optimal motion planning

 \subsection{Min-control-effort planning}

-The second performance index considered aims to minimize the control effort, represented by the motor torque $\tau_{n-1}$.
-In this case, the integral cost $\mathcal{L}$ is a combination of $(y_1^{(6)})^2$ and $(\tau_{n-1})^2$ and is given by
+The second performance index here considered aims to minimize a combination of the RMS value of $y_1^{(6)}$ along with the control effort, represented by motor torque $\tau_{n-1}$.
+Therefore, in this case, the integral cost $\mathcal{L}$ is given by

 where $r$ is weighting factor used to tune the minimization\footnote{ It is worth noting that $r$ and $p$ are elevated to the power of 8 so that the values of $r$ and $p$ can be chosen below 1000.
 In other words, the power of 8 acts only as a scaling factor, and has no physical meaning.}.
 The coefficients in Eq.\eqref{eq:ode} are